 Located two hours west of Sydney, the Blue Mountains in New South Wales is a fabulous destination for a family holiday with plenty of fun activities for both parents and kids!
-See The Three Sisters, visit Scenic World and ride the Scenic cable car and railway, explore the Jenolan Caves or head for a family hike through the Blue Mountains world heritage area.
+See The Three Sisters, visit Scenic World and ride the Scenic Railway, explore the Jenolan Caves or head for a family hike through the Blue Mountains World Heritage Area.
 Between the attractions, cafes and events, there’s plenty to keep everyone happy on a Blue Mountains family holiday.

 To go across the valley, you’ll have to travel on the Scenic Skyway.
 This cable car travels 270 metres over the Jamison Valley and there are spectacular 360 degree views from every angle of the cable car including the middle which features a glass floor.
 From here the views of the Three Sisters and Katoomba Falls are incredible.
 It’s a 720 metre journey over to the eastern station so only takes a few minutes.

 Insider Tip: It can get really busy at Scenic World with tour groups day tripping from Sydney.
 Either get there early in the morning or after lunch.
-Stop for lunch at Eats 270 café which offers a range of different food as well as sensational views across the valley.
+Stop for lunch at Terrace Café which offers a range of different food as well as sensational views across the valley.

 Scenic World is a great spot for families.
 All Scenic World experiences are suitable for children of any age.
 However, babies and small children must be held by an adult on the rides as there are no baby seats provided.
 For families, there’s pram parking, baby change facilities and storage lockers located in the Main Building.

-If you can time your visit, visit the annual Sculpture at Scenic World during May / June.
-The valley showcases 25 thought provoking artworks from local, national and international artists.
+If you can time your visit, visit the annual Sculpture at Scenic World during April / May.
+The valley showcases thought-provoking artworks from local, national and international artists.

 Corner of Violet Street & Cliff Drive, Katoomba, NSW